2023 Most Popular Nursing Bachelor's Degree Schools in Minnesota

 Nursing majors at St. Scholastica take out an average of $32,525 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $314, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Nursing at The College of Saint Scholastica
+Full Nursing at The College of Saint Scholastica Report

-Out of the 26 schools in Minnesota that were part of this year’s ranking, Minnesota State University - Mankato landed the # 5 spot on the list.
+A rank of #5 on this year’s list means Minnesota State University - Mankato is a great place for nursing students working on their bachelor’s degree.
 Located in the city of Mankato, Minnesota State Mankato is a public school with a fairly large student population.

 Of the 266 students majoring in nursing at Minnesota State Mankato, 11% are male and 89% are female.